pkuoliver/EasyMongo/README.md

 [中文版说明](./README_CN.md)

 ## Compatibility
-MongoDB: All version above 3.0
+MongoDB: All versions above 3.0

-PHP: All version above 5.6
+PHP: All versions above 5.6

 ## Installation
 Make sure that the mongodb extension is installed, then execute the following command: